1.3 CPB Content Outline & Weights

 Exact percentages are set by AAPC and revised periodically, so confirm the current figures on the official outline.
 The general pattern, however, is consistent:

-• Billing workflow and reimbursement domains carry the heaviest weight - the CPB is fundamentally a revenue cycle credential.
+• Billing workflow, reimbursement, and collections carry the heaviest combined weight - the CPB is fundamentally a revenue cycle credential, and these domains decide whether a practice actually gets paid.

-• Case analysis questions are scenario-based and pull from every domain at once, which is why integrated practice matters.
+• Case analysis questions are scenario-based and pull from every domain at once, which is why integrated, mixed-domain practice matters more than isolated flashcards.

 Always Use the Current Official Outline